 - On-the-day roles including encouraging guests to sign the guest book; ordering family into photos; and tending to stray children and groomsmen!

 - Appearing in your wedding photos (and therefore possibly appear on your living-room wall for the next 60 years – will you still be friends?).

 Of your group of bridesmaids and groomsmen, it’s helpful to have friends with different strengths.
-For the bridal shower and hen’s party, it’s great to have a planner: someone who is insanely organised, reliable and wants every little detail to be just right.
-On the day, it’s good to have someone in charge (not necessarily, but) possibly the Maid of Honour, to keep the other bridesmaids – and the groomsmen – in check.
-And, of course you want to be surrounded by girls who will bring out the best in you, who’ll hand you a glass of wine when you’re stressed out, melting your worries away, and get the party started at your bachelorette.
+For organising your bridal shower and planning your hen’s party, it’s great to have a planner: someone who is detail orientated, organised and reliable.
+On the day, it’s good to have one person in charge – possibly the Maid of Honour, to keep the other bridesmaids – and the groomsmen – in check.
+Of course, the most important thing on the day is to be surrounded by girls who will bring out the best in you, who’ll hand you a glass of wine when you’re stressed out and melt your worries away with a hug.